BeComputer-Scientist/BeComputer-Scientist/README.md

 ### 🐛 recently

-Found and diagnosed a [`ReferenceError` bug](https://github.com/caret-collective/watch-history-exporter-for-amazon-prime-video/issues/48) in an open-source script — confirmed and merged within a couple hours.
+Found and diagnosed a [`ReferenceError` bug](https://github.com/caret-collective/watch-history-exporter-for-amazon-prime-video/issues/48) in an open-source script, confirmed and merged within a couple hours.

-Freelance work, internship stuff, side projects — none of it's ever been one continuous streak, more on-and-off depending on what else is going on.
-Most of it's stayed private for a long time, but slowly bringing more of it out here.
+Freelance work, internship stuff, side projects.
+None of it's ever been one continuous streak, more on and off depending on what else is going on.
+Most of it's stayed private too.

 <br/>